Matltin/convertor/README.md

 # curl-httpie-converter

-A simple command-line tool to convert between curl and HTTPie command formats.
+GO CLI tool to convert between curl and HTTPie command formats.

 ## What it does